sigasi/sigasi_insights/content/opinion/emacs/emacs-syntax-errors.md

 bannerad: true
 ---

-Here is a new example of why Sigasi is [index]: syntax checking.
+Here is a new example of why Sigasi is [better than Emacs VHDL mode](/opinion/emacs): syntax checking.

 In Emacs VHDL mode, there is no built-in syntax checker.
 This design decision was perfectly reasonable in the early 1990’s, when the Emacs